juxt/astro-website/src/pages/blog/introducing-the-juxt-cast.md

 business, we all know how to do it and we do it well.
-Making a podcast however is a little out of our comfort zone, but we're sticking to our goal of producing it 100% independently so that we can maintain that feeling of authenticity and transparency which is important to us.
+Making a podcast however is a little out of our comfort zone, but we're sticking to our goal of producing it 100% independently so that we can maintain that feeling of authenticity and transparency which is

 We'll also be adding a lot more content to our [YouTube channel](https://www.youtube.com/channel/UC5G6p4wwKuDKZsgDrbp5j5A?view_as=subscriber).